Provence wine: Wine regions

 Provence has nine wine appellations with AOC status.
 The Côtes de Provence is the largest followed by Coteaux d'Aix-en-Provence and Coteaux Varois en Provence.
 The other 6 AOC are Les Baux-de-Provence, Pierrevert, Bandol, Cassis, Bellet and Palette.
 The Côtes de Provence AOC includes 5 geographic designations that can place their names on the label: Fréjus and Sainte-Victoire since 2005, La Londe since 2008, Pierrefeu since 2013, and Notre-Dame-des-Anges since 2019.
 Since 2025, Sainte-Victoire is allowed to use the term "Cru" as well as the more technical Dénomination Géographique Complémentaire.

 The Côtes du Luberon AOC in the nearby Vaucluse département is occasionally cited by some sources with Provence due to some similarities in wine style; the appellation is however officially part of the Rhône wine region and its typicity more closely approaches that of its neighbour on its northern border, Côtes du Ventoux AOC, also a Rhône wine.
 The region has several vin de pays designations, with Bouches-du-Rhône, near Aix-en-Provence, being one of the most common designations seen abroad.

 Red wine from the Côtes de Provence.

 The Bellet AOC is in southeastern Provence, near Nice has a significant Italian influence with its major white wine being made from the Italian wine grape Vermentino, known in France as Rolle.
 Other grape varieties include Chardonnay, Clairette, Mayorquin, Muscat Blanc à Petits Grains, Pignerol, Braquet and Roussanne.
 Though the white wines receive more international attention, production in Bellet is about equal in white, red and rosé wine with most being consumed by tourists to the French Riviera.

 The Palette AOC is the smallest major wine area in Provence with most of the vineyards being owned by Château Simone.
 The region is situated on predominantly calcareous limestone soil and produces wines that are similar in style to the southern Rhône region.
 The main grapes of the region include Cinsaut, Grenache, Mourvèdre and Ugni blanc.

-The Coteaux de Pierrevert AOC is a minor wine area located around the village of Pierrevert in the northeastern section of Provence.
+The Pierrevert AOP (formerly Coteaux de Pierrevert AOC) is a minor wine area located around the village of Pierrevert.
+It is situated next to the Plateau de Valensole, in the northeastern section of Provence, along the Durance valley, near Manosque.
+It includes 450ha of vineyards, alongside 350ha of the local Alpes-de-Haute-Provence IGP, spread between 7 producers.
 Its red, white and rosé wines are mainly made from Grenache, Syrah, Cinsaut, Clairette and Rolle.
 The climate here is cooler than in other areas of Provence and the wines are thus lighter in body than those of other areas of the region.

 As well as these AOP/AOCs, the region includes a large number of IGPs for estates, wines and parcels that do not qualify for the AOP/AOCs.: Alpilles IGP (around Les Baux and the Alpilles), Mont Caume IGP (around Bandol), Maures IGP (around the Maures), etc.